jasonccox/conf-to-epub/README.md

 ## Gimme the files

 If you just want to download the files for your e-reader, check out the `conferences/` directory.
-Currently `.epub` and `.azw3` (`.mobi` for older conferences) files are provided.
+Currently `.epub` files are provided (plus `.mobi` for some older conferences).

+For recent conferences, there are two different EPUB files: the one created by pandoc, ending in `.epub`; and another created by converting that EPUB to AZW3 and back to EPUB, ending in `.converted.epub`.
+These converted EPUBs exist to work around issues with Amazon's import service (see [issue #2](https://github.com/jasonccox/conf-to-epub/issues/2)) -- try them out if the normal `.epub` files don't work for you.

 If the format you need isn't there, try using a tool like [Calibre](https://calibre-ebook.com/) (desktop application that also ships with the `ebook-convert` CLI) or [Cloud Convert](https://cloudconvert.com/epub-converter) (online converter) to convert the `.epub` file to the format you need.
-Sometimes converting can also solve issues with specific e-readers not liking the provided `.epub` files (e.g., see [issue #2](https://github.com/jasonccox/conf-to-epub/issues/2)).

 ## I want to use the script

 ### Requirements

 The Bash script depends on [curl](https://curl.sh), [htmlq](https://github.com/mgdm/htmlq) and [pandoc](https://pandoc.org).
-Optionally, if [ebook-convert](https://manual.calibre-ebook.com/generated/en/ebook-convert.html) is available, files will be converted to `.azw3` as well.
+Optionally, if [ebook-convert](https://manual.calibre-ebook.com/generated/en/ebook-convert.html) is available, files will be converted to AZW3 and back to EPUB as well.

 ### Usage